Iran's 1979 Revolution Is A Cautionary Tale

 The popular protests sweeping the Arab world have now spread beyond it.
 The Islamic Republic of Iran stands just at the edge of the Arab nations of the Middle East.
 And in Tehran yesterday, thousands of people marched in favor of democratic reforms.
 Security forces dispersed the protestors with tear gas.

-Mr. ABBAS MILANI (Author, "The Shah: A Biography"): They began to take over, initially, by Khomeini returning to Iran.
+ABBAS MILANI: They began to take over, initially, by Khomeini returning to Iran.

 INSKEEP: Ayatollah Khomeini was in exile in Paris and he dramatically returned a few weeks after the Shah left.